ms2data/ms2-quick-start/README.md

 > Build a model of ecommerce data that makes it easy to analyze sales trends across different dimensions

 After around 20-30s the semantic model will show in the editor.
 The system fixes most compile errors, but if there are any errors left, you'll want to fix them manually.

+In a normal workflow, you would review the generated model and adjust it to be more applicable to your needs and the underlying data.
+For the purposes of this demo, you can leave the model as is and move on to the next step.
+However, it's worth noting that the quality of query generation is directly related to the quality of the semantic model.
+So for real-world use cases you will want to build the most complete and accurate model possible.

 ### Build a Notebook Data Story